spyeyeapp/test-repo/README.md

 SpyEye is in active beta (`0.x.x`).
 Expect rough edges and breaking changes between releases.

-## Legal & Privacy
+## What you should know

-**You're responsible for the law wherever you use SpyEye.** It usually comes down to audio (consent rules apply) or video alone (privacy-expectation rules apply) — know which applies where you are.
-SpyEye is for documenting your own situation, not for monitoring anyone without their knowledge; doing so breaches its Terms of Use.
+**Recording laws are yours to know, wherever you use SpyEye.** They usually come down to whether you're capturing audio (consent from everyone applies) or video alone (privacy-expectation rules apply instead) — know which applies where you are.
+(Not legal advice.)
+SpyEye is built for documenting your own situation, not for monitoring anyone without their knowledge; misuse breaches its Terms of Use.
 Full terms: [spyeye.app/terms](https://spyeye.app/terms).

 **Your recordings:** Stay on your device — SpyEye doesn't sync or upload them to the cloud.
 Full privacy policy: [spyeye.app/privacy](https://spyeye.app/privacy).